 Blurring the background

-There are three factors involved in creating a blurry background for your portrait.
+There are three factors involved in creating a blurry background in your portrait photography.Equipment is key.
 The right lens is one of those:

 - Use a large aperture (f/5.6 will work fine if that’s maximum on your lens)